 The small LNG tanker must report any deviations from the initial voyage plan exceeding 15 minutes to VCZB.
-VCZB will announce immediately the amended voyage plan on VHF channels 65 and 69 of the respective MFBI block areas.
+VCZB will announce immediately the amended voyage plan on VHF 65 and VHF 69 of the respective MFBI block areas.

 VCZB will inform the competent authorities and the pilotage point of the deviation by e-mail.